-- the value of a contractual relationship is the greater of \$250,000 or two per cent of the other company's consolidated gross revenues - in relation to a principal of, or employee of, a present or former material professional adviser or consultant of the Company within the previous three years, the greater of \$250,000 or two per cent of the professional adviser's or consultant's gross revenues - for an employee or any family member currently employed as an executive officer by another company that makes payments to or receives payments from the Alumina Limited Group for property or services in an amount that exceeds, in any single fiscal year, the greater of \$250,000 or two per cent of the other company's consolidated gross revenues.
+- the value of a contractual relationship between the Alumina Limited Group and a company related to a Director (other company) that is the greater of (i) \$250,000; or (ii) two per cent of the other company's consolidated gross revenues; - in relation to a principal of, or employee of, a present or former material professional adviser or consultant of the Company within the previous three years, the greater of (i) \$250,000; or (ii) two per cent of the professional adviser's or consultant's gross revenues; and for a company (other company) that currently employs an Alumina employee or any of their family members as an executive officer, and makes payments to, or receives payments from, the Alumina Limited Group for property or services in an amount that exceeds, in any financial year, the greater of (i) \$250,000; or (ii) two per cent of the other company's consolidated gross revenues.

-The Board has concluded that five of the six Non-Executive Directors who held office during 2017 are independent.
+The Board has concluded that five of the six Non-Executive Directors who held office during 2020 are independent.
 In reaching this conclusion the Board has considered the following relationships and associations: